thorhalbert/VRWorlds-Lib3DOM/ArchitectureDocs/High Level Use-Cases.md

 *   These TOTP tokens need a better name
 *   EntityLet's need to be named properly.
 These are the suite of browser-side code-behind elements that represent Avatars, Entities and Worlds.
+How about **Emissary**.
 *   Might want a better name than 'browser'
 *   Also the whole damn project needs a better name.
 VR-Worlds isn't too bad, but it isn't good either.